dortania/OpenCore-Multiboot/Win.md

 ### Legacy Windows Installation (broken)

 <details>
-<summary>Legacy Users (NOTE: at the moment I don't find a how to create the mbr bootloader...)</summary>
+<summary>Legacy Users (NOTE: at the moment I didn't find a how to create the mbr bootloader...)</summary>

 #### Manually MBR partitions